carloslfu/lisp-js/README.md

 ## Docs

-- Syntax is described in SYNTAX.md
+- Language is described in LANGUAGE.md